 First, break down your routine into as few steps as possible to help to avoid any possible irritants.
 You can start by tossing aside any cleanser with harsh detergents and instead choose gentle, pH balanced ones that will help to keep that acid mantle in check.

 A great one to try out is the Acwell pH Balancing Bubble Free Cleansing Gel, which is formulated to have a pH gentle enough for all skin types.
 This cleanser will rid the skin of any oil, dirt and bacteria without stripping it of its naturals oils and instead leave it balanced and moisturized.
 This will ensure there will be no “squeaky clean feeling” after using it (a sure sign of barrier damage).

 You’ll want to follow up with a pH balancing toner that packs a punch of hydration, like the Klairs Supple Preparation Toner.
 This contains a healing blend of hyaluronic acid, aloe, and beta-glucans to soothe and hydrate the skin.

 I’m a huge fan of this toner because it helps to deeply nourish while aiding in reducing inflammation and redness—typical signs of barrier damage.
 Plus, hyaluronic acid helps bind moisture to the skin helping to fight the transepidermal water loss that barrier damage brings about.

 Just because you have to break down your routine doesn’t mean you can’t slip in an anti-aging serum!
-The Hanskin Bio Origin the Ampoule Serum is perfect because it contains the patented 3R blend of omegas 3, 6 and 9, which are rich in fatty acids—exactly what the acid mantle craves.
+The Neogen Real Ferment Micro Serum is perfect because it contains fermented ingredients like bifida ferment lysate that delivers hydration and nourishment to the skin barrier!
 This serum will help to replenish the barrier while also smoothing out fine lines and wrinkles.